convertersystems/opc-ua-client/README.md

 ### Main Types
-- UaTcpSessionService - A service for browsing, reading, writing and subscribing to nodes of your OPC UA server.
+- UaTcpSessionClient - A client for browsing, reading, writing and subscribing to nodes of your OPC UA server.
 Connects and reconnects automatically.
 100% asynchronous.
 - Subscription - A base class for your view models.
-Works with SessionService to automatically create and delete subscriptions on the server.
+Works with UaTcpSessionClient to automatically create and delete subscriptions on the server.
 Delivers data change and event notifications to properties.
 Implements INotifyPropertyChanged.
 - MonitoredItemAttribute - An attribute for properties that indicates the property will receive data change or event notifications from the server.